Fabienne Wohlwend: Indian Racing League

 Wohlwend was announced as a late replacement for Aurelia Nobels for the Godspeed Kochi franchise in the inaugural Indian Racing League.
 Following the cancelled season-opener in Hyderabad, Wohlwend scored dual podiums in the first round at Irungattukottai and went on to help the Kochi team secure the teams' championship alongside Ruhaan Alva, Nikhil Bohra and Alister Yoong.
-The Liechtensteiner returned in 2023 to help defend the championship, but failed to finish any of her three races in a disrupted season due to Cyclone Michaung and ultimately finished 9th through co-driver Alva's results.
+The Liechtensteiner returned in 2023 to help defend the championship, but failed to finish any of her three races in a disrupted season due to Cyclone Michaung and ultimately finished ninth through co-driver Alva's results.

 Wohlwend returned to the series in 2024, after Sourav Ganguly and the Shrachi Group bought out the Godspeed Kochi franchise and re-named it "Rarh Bengal Tigers" – retaining the existing four drivers.
-Through consistent top-five and podium finishes, Wohlwend and Alva were in championship contention entering the final race of the season in Coimbatore before Alva lost control at the wet start and collided with Akash Gowda; the pair finished the season 3rd.
+Through consistent top-five and podium finishes, Wohlwend and Alva were in championship contention entering the final race of the season in Coimbatore before Alva lost control at the wet start and collided with Akash Gowda; the pair finished the season third.

-The Liechtensteiner was picked by the Goa Aces in the 2025 season draft, pairing up with reigning dual champion Raoul Hyman.
-She finished runner-up in her first race of the season.
+Wohlwend was picked by the Goa Aces in the 2025 season draft, pairing up with reigning dual champion Raoul Hyman.
+She finished runner-up in her first race of the season before taking her first win in the category in a two-driver race in Goa.
+The championship was cut short a round early, resulting in Wohlwend and Hyman being crowned champions.

 GT4

 Wohlwend's Aston Martin Vantage GT4 during the 2023 ADAC GT4 Germany Oschersleben round.

 Wohlwend joined her NLS Series co-driver Martin in the ADAC GT4 Germany series for 2023 with Aston Martin team PROsport Racing.
-Despite Wohlwend running inside the top ten in the first race at the Nürburgring before a puncture and qualifying inside the top fifteen for the second race at the Nürburgring, the pair ultimately scored just one points finish at the Sachsenring and ended the season 34th in the standings as their team-mates Hugo Sasse and Mike David Ortmann claimed the title.
+Despite Wohlwend running inside the top ten in the first race at the Nürburgring before a puncture and qualifying inside the top fifteen for the second race at the Nürburgring, the pair ultimately scored just one points finish at the Sachsenring and ended the season thirty-fourth in the standings as their team-mates Hugo Sasse and Mike David Ortmann claimed the title.